thoughtspot/user_tools/README.md

   --batch_size BATCH_SIZE
                         Loads the users in batches of the given size to avoid timeouts.
+  --create_groups       Creates user groups if they don't exist and are not
+                        specified.
   --merge_groups        Merge user groups with ones they are already in
                         instead of replacing.
 ~~~